Salesforce-By-Meetup/LWC-Webinar/README.md

 ## Installation

 Currently there is a simple installation.

 -   Create a scratch org
 -   Push the changes via `sfdx force:source:push`
+-   Open any salesforce app.
+The home page will display main components.
+-   If the page doesn't show you something different to a standard home page
     -   Open org in Lightning, then open the link `/lightning/setup/FlexiPageList/home`.
     -   Edit "Home Page Default", assign it as org default.
-- Open any salesforce app.
-The home page will display main components.

 ## Development Best Practices

-There are some approaches came to me with 2 years of LWC components development.
-They are not obligatory to follow but they help me with everyday.
+There are some approaches came to me with 1 years of LWC components development.
+They are not obligatory to follow but they help me with everyday and can help you.
 They can and will be discussable.

 ### Component data management